autokey/autokey/Beginners-Guide.md

 ## What Is AutoKey and How Does It Work?

 It is a trigger or selection activated, automation utility program for Linux and X11.
-When a trigger is detected by !Autokey, one of three things can happen; a script is activated, text is inserted at the cursor position or a pop-up menu is displayed allowing a script or phrase to be activated by selecting it.
+When a trigger is detected by Autokey, one of three things can happen; a script is activated, text is inserted at the cursor position or a pop-up menu is displayed allowing a script or phrase to be activated by selecting it.

 AutoKey scripts can literally do almost anything that can be coded as a Python program.
 Python scripts are user created and can be shared between users.
 AutoKey includes a range of sample Python scripts, and there are countless Python scripting resources on-line for learning how to write scripts.